ShaunCurtis/CEC.Blazor/AsyncProgramming.md

-# Understanding Async Programming in C# and Blazor
+# Understanding and Using Async Programming in DotNetCore and Blazor

-This article provides an insight into async programming in C# on Blazor.
+This article provides an insight into async programming in DoteNetCore and implementing it in Blazor.
 I make no claim to be an expert: this is a summary of my recent experiences and knowledge acquisition.
 There's some original content, but most of what I've written has been gleaned from other author's work.
-There's a list of links at the bottom to articles, blogs and other material I've found useful, and have used in writing this article.
+There's a list of links at the bottom to articles, blogs and other material I've found useful, and have mined in writing this article.
+Constructive criticism and bug fixing welcome.

-Modern programs interact with databases and services on other computers all the time.
+Modern programs rely on databases and services running remotely.
+They need to be prepared for latency and delay.
 Understanding async programming and developing applications that use it is fast becoming a key skill.

-##### So, What do you know about Async(hronous) Programming?
+##### What do you know about Async(hronous) Programming?

 Ask a programmer if they understand async progamming.
 They will probably nod their heads and then after a pause say yes.
-I was one before I started to use async programming in earnest.
+I was one before I started using async programming in earnest.
 I soon became painfully aware of just how shallow that knowledge was.
 Yes, sure, I knew all about it and could explain it in broad terms.
 But actually write structured and well behaved code?
-A somewhat painful lesson in humility.
+There followed a somewhat painful lesson in humility.

 ##### So, What is Async(hronous) Programming?